plainionist/plainionist.github.io/_drafts/2018-02-19-Implementing-Clean-Architecture-Controller-Presenter.md

 Let me again first look for some definitions ...

-... and what would be a more classical context to lookup a definition for 'controller' than the Model-View-Controller (MVC) pattern.
+... and what would be a better place to lookup a definition for 'controller' than the Model-View-Controller (MVC) pattern.

 [MVC (Wikipedia)](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller):